 If a homeowner doesn't pay the required assessments, the HOA might choose to try to collect those dues in the following ways:

 In most states, the foreclosure will be conducted in the same manner as a mortgage foreclosure.
-This means the HOA foreclosure will be nonjudicial or judicial depending on the state where the property is located.
-In a nonjudicial foreclosure, the home can be sold without any court involvement.
-With a judicial foreclosure, the foreclosure is processed through the state
+So, a foreclosure by an HOA will be nonjudicial or judicial, depending on the laws where the property is located.
+In a nonjudicial foreclosure, the home can generally be sold without court involvement.
+With a judicial foreclosure, the foreclosure is processed through the state court system.

 Some states have particular requirements before an HOA can initiate a foreclosure.
-For example, in California, the amount owed must equal or exceed $1,800 (not including any accelerated assessments, late charges, collection costs, attorney's fees, or interest) or be more than twelve months delinquent before the HOA can initiate foreclosure proceedings.
-In most other states, there are no such restrictions on the amount that must be past due before foreclosure can be initiated and an HOA can foreclose to recover just a few hundred dollars.
+For example, in California, the amount owed must equal or exceed $1,800 (not including any accelerated assessments, late charges, collection costs, attorneys' fees, or interest) or be more than twelve months delinquent before the HOA can initiate foreclosure proceedings.
+(Cal.
+Civ.
+Code § 1367.4).

-In many states, the HOA lien has priority over all liens and encumbrances recorded after the recordation of the declaration of CC&Rs except a first mortgage or deed of trust that was recorded before the date the assessment became delinquent.
-As a result, an HOA foreclosure usually will not eliminate a first mortgage lien in a foreclosure.
-Often, junior mortgages or liens will be wiped out in an HOA foreclosure.
+In many states, the HOA lien has priority over all liens and encumbrances recorded after the recordation of the declaration of CC&Rs, except a first mortgage or deed of trust that was recorded before the date the assessment became delinquent.
+As a result, an HOA foreclosure usually won't eliminate a first mortgage lien in a foreclosure.
+However, depending on state law, junior mortgages or liens will often be wiped out in an HOA foreclosure.